seancorfield/usermanager-example/README.md

 On this branch, it is being migrated to the [Polylith](https://polylith.gitbook.io/) architecture:

+Step 2:

+* The application has now been split into `bases/web` and `components/usermanager`, namespaces have been updated to reflect the full split (`usermanager.web.main` and `usermanager.usermanager.api` are the two entry points; the old `usermanager.model.user-manager` is now `usermanager.usermanager.model` to implement the `api`).

+Step 1 was:

 * The entire application has been moved to `bases/web` without any renaming,
 * `workspace.edn` has been added,
 * A development `deps.edn` file has been added at the root,